Meniscal injury of the knee

 Left untreated, large complex tears can impair smooth motion of the knee, cause joint effusions, and may lead to premature osteoarthritis.
 Meniscal injuries can occur in isolation or in association with collateral or cruciate ligament tears.
 (See "Medial collateral ligament injury of the knee" and "Anterior cruciate ligament injury".)

 The diagnosis and treatment of meniscal injuries will be reviewed here.
 Undifferentiated knee pain in the adult, physical examination of the knee, and other specific knee injuries are discussed separately.
-(See "General evaluation of the adult with knee pain".)
+(See "Approach to the adult with unspecified knee pain".)

 The two menisci contained within the knee joint are crescent-shaped pads of fibrocartilage located between the femoral condyles and the tibial plateaus (figure 1 and figure 2) .
 They aid in dissipating loading forces placed on the knee, stabilizing the knee during rotation, and lubricating the knee joint.